Submissions

 Title

-Authors should be listed according to the extent of their contribution, with the major contributor listed first.
+Authors should be listed according to the extent of their contribution, with the major contributor listed first (referring to Authorship Policy).
 All corresponding authors should be identified with an asterisk.
 Affiliations should contain the following core information: department, institution, and country.
-For contact, email address of at least one corresponding author must be included.
-Please note that all authors must see and approve the final version of the manuscript before submitting.
-Please refer to Authorship Policy.
+For contact information, the email address of at least one corresponding author must be included.
+Please note that all authors must approve the final version of the manuscript before submitting it.

 1. Introduction

-All figures and tables should be cited in the main text as Figure 1Table 1, etc. Place figures as close as possible to the text they refer to and aligned center.
-Photos, graphs, charts or diagram should be labeled Figure (do not abbreviate), and assigned a number consecutively (Figure 1).
-The title should appear underneath the figure, aligned center, no additional blank line.
+All figures and tables should be cited in the main text as Figure 1Table 1, etc. Figures should be center-aligned and placed as close as possible to the text they refer to.
+Photos, graphs, charts, or diagrams should be labeled as “Figure” (do not abbreviate) and assigned a number consecutively (e.g., Figure 1).
+The figure caption should appear underneath the figure and should be center-aligned with no additional blank line.

-In cases where the title needs to be extended over to the second line, the title should be aligned left.
+In the case where the figure caption needs to be extended over to the second line, it should be left-aligned.

-In cases where the tables need to be extended over to the second page, the continuation of the table should be preceded by a caption, e.g., “Table 1.
+In the case where a table needs to be extended to the following page, the continuation of the table should be preceded by a caption, e.g., “Table 1.
 (Continued)”.
 Table footnotes should be placed below the table.

 For example: